 Om MCP Authentication and Safety

-Use the hosted Om MCP with your Om API key and keep approval and key-handling practices tight.
+Use the hosted Om MCP with OAuth and keep approval and account-access practices tight.

 Authentication options